BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 - **Fiery Lash** `ACTIVE`

 [Throwing weapon][Throwing Weapon] with Strength 7, range 8.
-If the target is not slain and is not immune to [fire-based attacks][Fire-based Attacks], it is pulled into base contact with the Balrog. for Cavalry, the whole model is dragged in this way.
+If the target is not slain and is not immune to [fire-based attacks][Fire-based Attacks], it is pulled into base contact with the Balrog.
+For Cavalry, the whole model is dragged in this way.
 If the model cannot be placed in base contact, then it is not moved at all.
 Also, if the target is pulled into contact with other enemy models, it is not Engaged in Combat with them, only the Balrog.

 - **Goblin Mastery** `PASSIVE`